-Audition process for admittance to music and culture concentration:
+The following comprise the audition process for admittance to the music and culture concentration:

 In addition to the careers listed below, graduates may pursue jobs in music and medical humanities or copyright and entertainment law.
 Graduates are prepared to work in various professional capacities, including:

 - music criticism and research, ethnomusicology and musicology

 - music in culture, music blogging

 - performer in community and professional ensembles in a variety of styles and traditions